SSH IDREC and DREC application process

 The Central University Research Ethics Committee (CUREC) best practice guidance documents cover a range of topics.

-Information on the documents that will need to be prepared and submitted alongside the application form is provided in the Application forms and process section.
-There are also instructions within the application forms.
+Information on the documents that will need to be prepared and submitted alongside the application form is provided in the Application process section.
+There are also instructions within the online ethics application system.

 An introductory course on research ethics at Oxford (Social Sciences and Humanities) takes place each term.